Skip to main content

 Technical Analysis

-CVE-2025-36461 is a vulnerability classified under CWE-805 (Buffer Access with Incorrect Length Value) affecting the Broadcom BCM5820X component integrated into Dell ControlVault3 and ControlVault3 Plus devices.
-The flaw arises from improper handling of buffer sizes in the ControlVault WBDI Driver's Storage Adapter functionality.
-Specifically, when a specially crafted WinBioControlUnit API call is made with ControlCode 0 (WBIO_USH_GET_TEMPLATE) and invalid ReceiveBufferSize and/or SendBufferSize parameters, the driver performs out-of-bounds memory reads and writes.
-This memory corruption can lead to arbitrary code execution or system compromise.
-The vulnerability requires local privileges (AV:L), low attack complexity (AC:L), limited privileges (PR:L), and user interaction (UI:R).
-The CVSS 3.1 base score is 7.3, indicating high severity with potential high impact on confidentiality, integrity, and availability.
-Although no exploits are currently known in the wild, the vulnerability poses a significant risk to systems relying on biometric authentication via Dell ControlVault hardware.
-The affected versions are prior to 5.15.14.19 for ControlVault3 and prior to 6.2.36.47 for ControlVault3 Plus.
-The vulnerability was publicly disclosed in November 2025, with no patches linked yet, emphasizing the need for vigilance and mitigation.
+CVE-2025-36461 is a buffer access vulnerability classified under CWE-805, affecting the Broadcom BCM5820X component integrated into Dell ControlVault3 and ControlVault3 Plus devices.
+The flaw arises from improper handling of buffer length parameters in the ControlVault WBDI Driver's Storage Adapter functionality.
+Specifically, when a WinBioControlUnit API call is made with ControlCode 0 (WBIO_USH_GET_TEMPLATE) and invalid ReceiveBufferSize and/or SendBufferSize values, the driver performs out-of-bounds reads and writes.
+This memory corruption can lead to arbitrary code execution or system crashes.
+The vulnerability requires local privileges with low complexity and user interaction to trigger, as an attacker must issue a crafted API call.
+The CVSS v3.1 score is 7.3 (high), reflecting high impact on confidentiality, integrity, and availability.
+The affected Dell ControlVault3 firmware versions are prior to 5.15.14.19 and ControlVault3 Plus prior to 6.2.36.47.
+No public exploits or patches are currently available, but the vulnerability is publicly disclosed and should be addressed promptly.
+The vulnerability could be exploited to bypass security controls implemented by ControlVault modules, which are often used for secure authentication and cryptographic operations in enterprise environments.

 Potential Impact